dwc/wordpress-plugin-http-authentication/readme.txt

 Note: This version works with WordPress 3.0 and above.
 Use the following for older versions of WordPress:
 * Wordpress 2.0: [Version 1.8](http://downloads.wordpress.org/plugin/http-authentication.1.8.zip)
 * Wordpress 2.5 through 2.9.x: [Version 2.4](http://downloads.wordpress.org/plugin/http-authentication.2.4.zip)

-This plugin also supports WordPress MU as of version 2.4.
-You can install it globally or on a per-site basis.
-Refer to the WordPress MU documentation for more information on installing plugins.

 == Frequently Asked Questions ==